cumc/xqtl-protocol/website/nature_protocol/output_markdown.md

-#### A.  Reference Data
+####  Reference Data

-Our pipeline uses the following reference data for RNA-seq expression quantification:
+Please refer to the protocol website for more information on these results.

-#### A.  RNA-seq expression
+####  RNA-seq expression

 The final output contained QCed and normalized expression data in a bed.gz file.
 This file is ready for use in TensorQTL.
-#### B.  Alternative splicing from RNA-seq data
+####  Alternative splicing from RNA-seq data

-The final output contains the QCed and normalized splicing data from leafcutter and psichonics.
+The final output contains the QCed and normalized splicing data from leafcutter and psichomics.
-#### A.  Phenotype data preprocessing
+####  Phenotype data preprocessing

+Phenotype preprocessing should result in a phenotype file formatted and ready for use in TensorQTL.
-#### B.  Covariate Data Preprocessing
+####  Covariate Data Preprocessing

-# Covariate Data Preprocessing
+Processed covariate data includes a file with covariates and hidden factors for use in TensorQTL.
+####  QTL Association Analysis

+TensorQTL will produce empirical and standardized cis/trans results.
-#### A.  SuSiE fine-mapping workflow
+####  SuSiE fine-mapping workflow

 ## Figures